K0ST4S/Formality/README.md

 console.log(FormalityUtils.generateScssSnippet(form1));
 ```

-Copy and paste the code to styles.scss (or a file, that is included in styles.scss for tidyness).
+Copy and paste the code to `styles.scss` (or a file, included in `styles.scss` for better seperation).
 If you want to make sure styles for common selectors like `subform` and `controls` only impact this form - wrap it inside your `id`.
 In this case - it is `test1`.

 ```scss
 #test1 {